LxYuan0420/lxyuan0420.github.io/_posts/2023-05-14-spacy-textcat-refresher.md

 only one positive class out of K number of classes, whereas "multilabel" means a given example can belong to zero or more labels at the same time.
-For instance, we use multiclass to classify animal types like [dog, cat, fish] (obviously you can be dog and cat at the same time), while a multilabel task can be used for movie categorisation, tagging a movie as [romance, funny] simultaneously.
+For instance, we use multiclass to classify animal types like [dog, cat, fish] (obviously you can't be dog and cat at the same time), while a multilabel task can be used for movie categorisation, tagging a movie as [romance, funny] simultaneously.